mni-hkdir/rdbhapi/README.md

 devtools::install_github("makinin/rdbhapi")
 ```

-Token users have to first obtain token in R using function
+Token users have to obtain token in R using function
-`dbh_api_token(brukernavn, passord)` after that they can use R with all
+`dbh_api_token(brukernavn, passord)` and after that they can use R with
-token benefits.
+all token benefits.

 ## Example